"... when we look for the fundamental essence of music, we can not

 The second version was part of the first edition of the festival Musiques Eclatées in Strasbourg and a third version, subtitled compositeurs d'hier, compositrices d'aujourd'hui (male composer from yesterday, female composers of today) was performed at Saint Maximin in Metz.

-This project varies in instrumentation and can go from duo (flute and clarinet) to a bigger ensemble (adding harpsichord and/or violin) and adaptable to the venue.
+This project varies in instrumentation and can go from duo (flute and clarinet) to a bigger ensemble (adding harpsichord and/or oboe) and adaptable to the venue.

 For more information about booking this programme and the options available please contact us.